 UX design is a social, analytical and storytelling skill.
-You need to be able to talk to people and get them to tell you what their problems and experiences and then interpret and use that data to come up with possible scenarios in which your user would interact with or use your product.
-It's a process of coming up with fresh ideas and testing your hypotheses and continually adjusting based on user feedback in order to make the intersection of the product and the user's experience of it more aligned and pleasing and resulting in a particular outcome.
+You need to be able to talk to people and get them to tell you about their problems and experiences and figure out the best ways to interpret and use that information to come up with possible scenarios in which your user would interact with or use your product.
+It's a process of coming up with ideas and testing your hypotheses based on user feedback and input.
+It is a process of iteration, in which the feedback gained is applied to incremental changes and improvements overtime.

-Is it for you?
+Is User Experience Design for you?

-Where to learn it?
+Where to learn User Experience Design?